JCash/jctest/README.md

 # jctest

-A tiny C/C++ header only test framework
+A C/C++ header only test framework

+See documentation for a full list of features

 # Disclaimer